-If there’s one accusation the tech industry has been forced to withstand time and time again, it’s that many of the products and ideas that emerge from Silicon Valley don’t really solve a pressing need.
-They’re first-world solutions for first-world problems, making their applicability in countries that could most benefit from innovation a bit questionable.
+If there’s one accusation the tech industry has been subjected to time and time again, it’s that many of the products and ideas that emerge from Silicon Valley don’t really solve a pressing need.
+They often involve first-world solutions to first-world problems, making their applicability to countries that could most benefit from innovation a bit questionable.

 “Khushi Baby want to ensure that all infants have access to informed and timely health care by owning a copy of their medical history,” said team member Ruchit Nagar.
 “The Khushi Baby system enables access to culturally appropriate wearable digital medical records, even in the most remote and isolated areas.
 At its core, Khushi Baby functions as a key to connect those in need of services to a digitally integrated community.”

 Update: You can now find the SoaPen on Kickstarter.

 - Digital Trends Live: Our comprehensive coverage of Amazon Prime Day 2019

 - This lifesaving wearable could diagnose strokes more accurately

 - Wear the elegant Garmin Vivomove HR Hybrid smartwatch for 15% less on Amazon

 - Get yourself a cellular Apple Watch Series 4 for as low as $449 on Amazon